Barr accuses Dems of using criminal justice process as ‘political weapon,’ as hearing tensions flare

 BARR REVEALS TENSIONS WITH MUELLER TEAM OVER RUSSIA PROBE CONCLUSION, OBSTRUCTION PUNT

+The exchange was one of several heated moments during the first hearing -- before the Senate Judiciary Committee -- since the release of the Mueller report.
+The testimony covered everything from Barr's decision not to pursue an obstruction case against President Trump to process delays in getting a redacted version of Mueller's report to the public to Mueller's apparent concerns about how Barr initially relayed his findings to Congress.

-The exchange, one of several heated moments during the first hearing since the release of the Mueller report, came after Blumenthal told Barr "I think history will judge you harshly” and accused him of using his summary of Mueller’s probe to exonerate Trump of obstruction of justice.
+The dust-up with Blumenthal came after the senator told Barr "I think history will judge you harshly” and accused him of using his summary of Mueller’s probe to exonerate Trump of obstruction of justice.
 The senator called Barr the “fall guy for this report."

 “I didn’t exonerate,” Barr replied.
 “I said that we did not believe that there was sufficient evidence to establish obstruction.”